lawrennd/old_talks/_uq/includes/emukit-vision.md

 \subsection{Stopping Condition}

-\notes{* How to decide when to stop our cycle of data acquisition from the target function.}
+\slides{* How to decide when to stop our cycle of data acquisition from the target function.}

 \notes{The `StoppingCondition` class chooses when we should stop collecting points.
 The most commonly used example is to stop when a set number of iterations have been reached.}

 \endif